ratschlab/projects-2020-Neural-SVGD/README.md

 <img src="./illustrations/ngf-vs-svgd.gif"/>

 Here are the results (on the same task as in the gif) in a more interpretable form, plus a comparison with Langevin dynamics.
-In this task and in others, our method outperforms or matches SVGD.
+In this task and in others, our method outperforms or matches SVGD (smaller MMD is better).

 ![img](./illustrations/funnel_mmd.png)